klperiwal/predict-heart-disease/README.md

 - This dataset is great for understanding how to handle binary classification problems with the combination of numerical and categorical features.

-- SMEs (doctors or nurses) can be assisted by providing insights that enables them to take the next line of action.
+- SMEs (doctors or nurses) can be assisted by providing insights which enables them to take the next line of action.

 - For feature engineering, it might feel confusing about the order of the processes.
 In this case, data scaling was executed before the feature selection test.
-We might feel like we are tampering the data before passing it to the tests but the results are same irrespective of the order of the process.
+We might feel like we are tampering the data before passing it to the tests but the results are the same irrespective of the order of the process.
 (Try it out!)

 - For modeling, hyperparameter tuning is not done.
 It can push the performances of the algorithms.
 Overall the algorithm performances are good.